Sarune95/carrot/README.md

 # Features

 Carrot web game has basic clicker game features.
+Main button increase value and goes together with other multipliers, like upgrades and helpers.

 ## Favicon